yphil-dev/petrolette/README.md

 ## Good morning! ☕ 📰

-[Pétrolette](http://petrolette.space) is a news reading home page, [free](https://framagit.org/yphil/petrolette/-/blob/master/LICENSE).
-It is immediately usable **without registration** with the same URL on the desktop or a mobile device.
+[Pétrolette](http://petrolette.space) is a news reading home page, [Free, Libre, and Open-Source Software](https://framagit.org/yphil/petrolette/-/blob/master/LICENSE).
+It is immediately usable **without registration** with the **same URL** on the desktop or a mobile device.

 Go ahead, it's yours : Create, delete, move feeds and tabs, close / quit your browser, come back tomorrow, everything is how you left it.

 News feeds are organized into tabs, which can contain an infinite number of columns; everything is configurable, and saved directly in the browser [permanent cache](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
-To view the same feeds on your phone, either export / import your `petrolette.conf` file, or (recommended) use the synchronization feature with your personal ([Google Drive](https://www.google.com/drive/), [Dropbox](https://www.dropbox.com/), [5apps](https://5apps.com/storage) (much better), etc.) cloud.
+To view the same feeds on your phone, either export / import your `petrolette.conf` file, or (recommended) use the synchronization feature with your personal ([Google Drive](https://www.google.com/drive/), [Dropbox](https://www.dropbox.com/), [5apps](https://5apps.com/storage) (much better) etc.) cloud.

 ## Escape from GAFAM central

-Pétrolette is fully self-contained, makes no external call whatsoever, and embarks a total of **zero tracker or "analysis" tool**.
-Needless to say it is also **completely ad-free**.
+Pétrolette is fully self-contained, makes **no external call** whatsoever, and embarks a total of **zero tracker or "analysis" tool**.
+Needless to say she is also **completely ad-free** 😎

 ![Petrolette](https://framagit.org/yphil/assets/-/raw/master/img/petrolette.png)

 ## Features

-- No ads, no trackers, just the news
+- No ads, no trackers, **just the news**
-- Displays all modern feeds (Atom, Media-RSS, etc.)
+- Displays all modern feeds (Atom, RSS 1/2, **MediaRSS**, etc.)
-- Mobile / phone / tablet / responsive interface
-- Search within the feeds
+- **Video / Audio playing** directly in Pétrolette
 - **Discovery of the feed** in a page / website
+- Mobile / **phone** / tablet / responsive interface
-- Direct link to the article / item's resources (image, video, sound) for opening in an external reader
+- Direct link to all the article / item's resources (image, video, sound)
+- **Search** within all the feeds
-- Advanced image management (download, gallery, slidewhow, etc.)
+- Advanced image management (download, gallery, slideshow, etc.)
-- Import / export of the feeds file (replace / merge)
+- Import / export of the tabs & feeds file (replace / merge)
-- Online synchronization ([5apps](https://5apps.com/storage), [Google Drive](https://www.google.com/drive/), [Dropbox](https://www.dropbox.com/)) on all your devices
+- Online **synchronization** ([5apps](https://5apps.com/storage), [Google Drive](https://www.google.com/drive/), [Dropbox](https://www.dropbox.com/)) on all your devices
-- *Search* feeds [example](https://search.modalogi.com/searx/search?categories=news&language=en-US&format=rss&q=zombie,attack) using a configurable search engine
+- Building of **Search terms feeds** [example](https://search.modalogi.com/searx/search?categories=news&language=en-US&format=rss&q=zombie,attack) using a configurable search engine
-- Bookmarklet for adding the feed of any website to Pétrolette on the fly
+- Bookmarklet to **add the feed of any website to Pétrolette** on the fly
-- Compatible with [FLOSS browsers](https://www.gnu.org/software/librejs/) (uncompressed executable files, licenses available directly and in standard format)
+- Compatible with [FLOSS browsers](https://www.gnu.org/software/librejs/) (links to all uncompressed executable files, licenses available directly and in standard format)

 ## What's new?